bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 ![CodePipeline Running](/05-ContinuousDelivery/images/codepipeline_running.png)

-Thow whole process should take around 10 minutes.
+The whole process should take around 10 minutes.
 All three stages should be completed as `Succeeded`.

 >NOTE: If your pipeline fails, one of the potential reasons could be a permission issue.
 Check if the IAM Role created by your CodePipeline has ECS full permissions by going to Services > IAM > Roles.
 Type in the search bar the name of the role and click on it.
 In **Permissions policies** check if the policy attached to it has "ecs:*".
 If not, click in **Attach policies** and search for `AmazonECS_FullAccess`.
 Select it and click **Attach policy**.